Blog

 FAQ - People Also Asks

-Credentialing is done by submitting an application along with proofs of medical education, certifications, licenses, training and work history.
+Credentialing Process is done by submitting an application along with proofs of medical education, certifications, licenses, training and work history.
 These credentials are verified by the credentialing committee and they give a final report about the legitimacy of documents.
 Then, authorization is granted to start rendering medical services and billing.

 Legally, it is unacceptable to bill under another provider.
 If a non-credentialed provider bills under another provider’s NPI number, his utilization rate will increase, alarming the payer that something is wrong and needs to be checked.
+Read further about this by clicking on the highlighted text.

 It takes 60-90 days to get credentialed with Medicare.
 The provider needs to submit an application through the Provider Enrollment, Chain, and Ownership System (PECOS).
 Several factors, such as incorrect or missed information and high application volume, can extend the processing duration.